ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

 .. option:: --branch <branch>

    Specifies the branch repository from which to install packages.
-   If this is not specified, packages will be installed from the release repository.
+   If this is not specified, packages will be installed from a release repository.
+   The release repository may be a stable or unstable repository, and will be selected depending on the version to be installed.

 .. option:: --flocker-version <version>

    Specifies the version of Flocker to install from the selected repository.
-   If this is not specified, the most recent version available in the repository will be installed.
+   If this is not specified (or is an empty string), the most recent version available in the repository will be installed.

    .. note::